OneStop

 • Feeling part of a modernized, tech-supported transit system that works with drivers, not just for users

-Mapping out the commuter journey helped me connect the dots.
+Surveying 35 commuters revealed recurring issues: unclear transfers, outdated fares, and navigation confusion.
 Most people weren’t planning trips ahead—not because they didn’t care, but because the tools made it frustrating.
 Between Compass Card hiccups and confusing transfer info, the process felt clunky.

 There’s a big opportunity to bring transit fare management into a seamless digital experience.